25 Brexit need-to-knows

-You may have to roam like you are NOT at home (unless you're on Three)
+You may have to roam like you're NOT at home (unless you're on Three or Smarty)

-In June 2017, the current 'Roam Like at Home' rules were introduced across the EU (plus Liechenstein, Iceland and Norway).
+In June 2017, the current 'Roam Like at Home' rules were introduced by the European Union across the EU (plus Iceland, Liechtenstein and Norway).

-This means when making calls or texts to anywhere in the EU, or using data in one of those countries, you use your UK allowance (or pay-as-you-go rates), subject to fair usage rules.
+This means when making calls or sending texts to anywhere in the EU, or using data in one of those countries, you use your UK allowance (or pay-as-you-go rates) as you would at home, subject to 'fair usage' rules.

 These rules will continue to apply until 29 March 2019 – so you can use your mobile in Europe without incurring roaming fees until then.

-Post-Brexit, if a deal passes, then roam-like-at-home rules are set to continue during the transition period up to 2020, or beyond if this is extended.
+Post-Brexit, if a deal passes before the end of March, then roam-like-at-home rules are set to continue during the transition period up to 2020, or beyond if this is extended.
 After that it depends on any future partnership arrangements.

-There is one piece of good news though - the Government says if there's no deal it will legislate to keep the £45/mth default cap on roaming surcharges.
+There is one piece of good news though – the Government says if there's no deal it will legislate to keep the £45/month default cap on roaming surcharges.